-Alternative Federal Pell Grant Schedule ^a

 Per Unit Fee Pell Grant Amount ^b

 \$11 through \$17 \$3,713

 \$18 through \$25 3,938

 \$26 and above 4,050

-a All other community college systems in the nation use the "regular" Pell Grant schedule-in which the maximum award is \$4,050.
+^a All other community college systems in the nation use the "regular" Pell Grant schedule-in which the maximum award is \$4,050.
 The California Community College system currently must use an alternative award schedule because its fees are so low.

-Students attending less than fu n 2003-04 for a full-time student.
-Ill time receive a Pell Grant award that is ample, the maximum award for a half- a full-time student receives.
+Represents maximum award in 2003-04 for a full-time student.
+Students attending less than full time receive a Pell Grant award that is reduced proportionally.
+For example, the maximum award for a half- time student is half that which a full-time student receives.